freesewing/freesewing/markdown/org/docs/designs/bee/instructions/en.md

 <Note>

-When making a reversible top the second colour will be refered to as the lining fabric.
+When making a reversible top the second colour will be referred to as the lining fabric.
 The notches in this pattern act more like dots so **do not** clip them to mark them.

 </Note>